 Quantitative Nuclear Magnetic Resonance Spectroscopy (qNMR).
 The WG has coordinated a series of pilot studies to progress the best practice implementation of qNMR and this will continue to be a highly important technique for the WG.
-To date, these have focused on applications for small molecules.
+To date these have focused on applications for small molecules.
 Purity assignment of more complex materials (e.g. peptides, oligosaccharides, oligonucleotides) by external standard qNMR (possibly jointly with the PAWG) may be a potential metrological application of qNMR that could be investigated in joint projects or as a pilot study.
-Some of the evolving areas of application for this technique relevant to the OAWG are Quantitative F, P and C as alternative nuclei and quantum mechanical approaches for data handling.
+Some of the evolving areas of application for this technique relevant to the OAWG are 1) HPLC-qNMR, 2) Quantitative 19F, 31P and 13C as alternative nuclei, and 3) 2D-qNMR.